gmc-code/PC-microbit-micropython/docs/breadboard_projects/Organising_with_selection_and_definitions.rst

 | Use definitions for one purpose.
 | Definitions help break up lengthy code into smaller well defined blocks.
 | Definitions use the same naming conventions as for variables.
-(See variables in the python section)
+In general, use lowercase letters.

+| Rules for Python variable names:
+    • A variable name must start with a letter or the underscore character
+    • A variable name cannot start with a number
+    • A variable name can only contain alpha-numeric characters (A-z, 0-9) and underscores ( _ )
+    • Variable names are case-sensitive (``age``, ``Age`` and ``AGE`` are three different variables)

 | Definitions start with the ``def`` keyword.
 | All the code for a definition is indented.
 | Below is an example of a definition that scrolls some text and displays an image.